-The following table summarizes the exercises of stock options by our NEOs and the vesting of stock and restricted stock units held by our NEOs during the year ended December 31, 2021.
+The following table summarizes the exercises of stock options by our NEOs and the vesting of stock and restricted stock units held by our NEOs during the year ended December 31, 2022.

-Option Awards Stock A Awards
+Option A Stock A tock Awards

 Name Number of Shares Acquired on Exercise (#) Value Realized on Exercise (\$) (1) Number of Shares Acquired on Vesting (#) Value Realized on Vesting (\$) (1)

+Hamid Akhavan

-Michael T. Dugan
+Michael T. Dugan - -

 Anders N. Johnson - -

 Pradman P. Kaul

 Dean A. Manson

-David J. Rayner
+David J. Rayner - - -